 There are two special features of face-to-face teaching:

-- For administrative reasons, the original changeover time of 15 minutes for classroom lectures has been kept in order to facilitate the compilation of timetables.
-Since it is mandatory and necessary to ventilate the rooms for at least 15 minutes before a classroom event, appropriate measures must be taken to ensure the length of this ventilation interval.
-In the case of two consecutive classroom teaching events, for example, this can mean shortening the preceding lecture/seminar by 10 to 15 minutes.
-The lecturers will make the necessary arrangements for this and will also inform you how the material that has been omitted will be made up for (e.g. by a few hours of online teaching).
+- For organisational reasons, the previous changeover time of 15 minutes for presence events was retained to facilitate lecture hall planning.
+Since there is an obligation and necessity to ventilate the rooms for at least 15 minutes before an event, suitable measures must be taken to ensure the length of this ventilation interval.
+In the case of two directly consecutive face-to-face teaching events, this could be, for example, shortening the preceding event by 10 to 15 minutes.
+The lecturers will make arrangements for this and inform you.

-- Due to the large number of courses and the short changeover times, cleaning the desks between two courses cannot be carried out by professional cleaning personnel.
-In the course of the pandemic, it has become clear that although transmission of SARS-CoV-2 via contaminated surfaces in the immediate vicinity of an infectious person cannot be ruled out, it is not the main threat.
-In order to prevent the transmission of the disease, the adherence of social distancing rules and the appropriate ventilation of the lecture halls and seminar rooms are much more important.
-For this reason, students will now be given the opportunity to clean the desk before the lecture.
+- In the course of the pandemic, it has become apparent that transmission of SARS-CoV-2 via contaminated surfaces in the immediate vicinity of an infectious person cannot be ruled out, but it does not represent the main route of danger.
+To avoid disease transmission, it is much more important to observe distance rules and to ventilate the event rooms appropriately.
+For this reason, students are given the opportunity to clean the space before the course.
 For this purpose, cleaning cloths and hand disinfectants will be available in the centrally administered rooms.
-This is not always the case in the decentrally administered rooms.
-However, even here, students will be given the opportunity to clean the space, but would possibly have to bring the cleaning cloths themselves.
+This is not always the case in the decentralised rooms.
+However, here too, students are given the opportunity to clean the space, but would possibly have to bring the cleaning cloths themselves.

 Exceptions for practical courses